ctaverna/ctaverna.github.io/docs/_aws-study-guide/storage/other.md

 # FSx

-Two filesystems to choose:
+- **Amazon File Cache:** a high-speed cache on AWS that makes it easier to process file data, regardless of where the data is stored.
+It serves data in the cache at consistent high speeds with sub-millisecond latency to applications running on AWS—up to hundreds of GB/s of throughput, and up to millions of operations per second.
+Automatically loads data into the cache when it’s accessed for the first time and releases data when it’s not used.

-* **FSx for Windows File Server**: SMB, Windows NTFS, ActiveDirectory (AD) integration, Distributed file system (DFS).
+- **FSx for Windows File Server**: SMB, Windows NTFS, ActiveDirectory (AD) integration, Distributed file system (DFS).
 High levels of throughput and sub-millisecond latency
-* **FSx for Lustre**: fully managed file system that is optimized for high performance computing (HPC), machine learning, and media processing workflows.
-A single Amazon FSx for Lustre file system can process massive data sets with hundreds of gigabytes (GB) per second of throughput at sub-millisecond latencies.
+- **FSx for Lustre**: fully managed file system that is optimized for high performance computing (HPC), machine learning, and media processing workflows.
+Ccan process hundreds of GB per second of throughput at sub-millisecond latencies.
 Amazon FSx for Lustre can be integrated with Amazon S3, so you can join long-term data sets with a high performance file system.
 Data can be automatically copied to and from Amazon S3 from your Amazon FSx for Lustre file system.
+- **NetApp ONTAP**
+- **OpenZFS**

 # AWS Snowball